zabbix/zabbix/templates/cloud/openstack/openstack_http/README.md

 +---------------------+----------------------------------+
 ```

-2. When monitoring user is created, it needs to be added to a role.
-But first, a monitoring specific role needs to be created:
+2. When the monitoring user is created, it needs to be added to a role.
+But first, a monitoring-specific role needs to be created:

 ```
 # openstack role create --description "A role for Zabbix monitoring user" monitoring